chillguycode/PneumoDetect/README.md

 -   **Clean & Responsive Frontend:** A simple user interface built with HTML, CSS, and vanilla JavaScript that works on both desktop and mobile.
 -   **Fully Containerized:** The entire application stack (Frontend Web Server & Backend API) is managed by Docker and Docker Compose for one-command setup.
 -   **Automated Testing:** A comprehensive test suite using `pytest` validates the backend logic and API endpoints.
--   **Continuous Integration:** A GitHub Actions workflow automatically runs all tests on every push and pull request to ensure code quality.
+-   **Continuous Integration & Deployment:** A GitHub Actions workflow automatically runs all tests and deploys to Google Cloud Run and Firebase Hosting on every push to main.

 ## Tech Stack